What Are Cancer Screenings Men Should Not Ignore?

 How often should men get colorectal screening?

-Colorectal cancer is the third leading cause of cancer death in men and women.
-Men are more likely to have it, especially those aged 65 to 74.
-However, about 10.5% of new colorectal cases occur in people younger than 50 and that figure is growing.
+Colorectal cancer is the fourth most common cancer in both men and women.
+It is also the fourth leading cause of cancer death in the United States.
+Men are more likely to get it, especially those aged 65 to 74.

 Which colon cancer screening is best for you?